jeasx/jeasx-quickstart/README.md

-# jeasx - The power of server-side rendering with the ease of JSX
+# Jeasx - The power of server-side rendering with the ease of JSX

 ## Quickstart